COVID-19 & Prenatal Care updates

 Prenatal Care during COVID

-In an effort to balance your safety with physical distancing during the COVID-19 outbreak, we suggest this schedule for your prenatal visits, balancing both in-person and video visits.
+In an effort to balance your safety with physical distancing, we suggest this schedule for your prenatal visits, balancing both in-person and video visits.
 This is only a suggested guide.

 If you have questions along the way, please do not hesitate to ask us 415.353.2566.

-Due to the recent increase in COVID-19 cases, we want to share with you important changes in our visitor policy and some answers to a list of our most frequently asked questions.
+We want to share with you important changes in our visitor policy and some answers to a list of our most frequently asked COVID-19, questions.